Day Trading the Futures, CFDs, and Forex Futures Market [2025 Edition]

 What are Futures CFDs

 While futures trading can offer interesting opportunities, it can be quite daunting to retail traders as the contract size is often quite large.
-The possibility to trade futures via CFDs is more accessible.
-Let's look into why many traders opt to trade futures via CFDs.
+The possibility of trading futures via CFDs may be more accessible.

 A CFD, or contract for difference, is a derivative product that allows a trader to speculate on the rise and fall of a market.
 They were originally developed in the early 1990s in London by two investment bankers at UBS Warburg.
 Essentially, a CFD is a contract between two parties, the buyer and the seller.
-It stipulates that the seller will pay the buyer the difference between the current value of a market, and the value when the contract ends.
+It stipulates that the seller will pay the buyer the difference between the opening price the contract was entered and the closing price at the contract's end.

 In this instance, the seller is usually your broker, unlike futures trading where you trade directly with an actual buyer or seller of the commodity you are trading.
 With a CFD, the trader pays the difference between the opening and closing price of the underlying market.
 Whilst CFD trading may seem similar to futures trading, there are some big differences.